Cody-Duncan/r-graphicsprogramming-wiki/src/start_here.md

 If all goes well, we can Sticky this for everyone to see.

 Courtesy of u/CorySama:
-The main thing you need to know is https://fgiesen.wordpress.com/2016/02/05/smart/
+The main thing you need to know is [“Smart”](https://fgiesen.wordpress.com/2016/02/05/smart) by [Fabian “ryg” Giesen](https://fgiesen.wordpress.com/)

 OpenGL is a good API to start with.
 There's a lot to learn regardless of which API you use.
 Once you can do an animated character in a scene with lighting, shadows, particles and basic full-screen post processing, you'll know how to proceed forward on your own from there.